SansKrono/loz-homebrew-vault/Trial By Wombat/Homelands/Stoneclaw/Stoneclaw.md

 2. **Sunstone Market:** Central trading hub for sunstones and crafted goods.
 3. **Oasis Reservoirs:** Vital water sources, surrounded by lush palm gardens.
 4. **Desert Monoliths:** Ancient structures telling tales of battles and ceremonies.
-5. **Artisan's Square:** Where [[Thornar]] potters and sand artists showcase their skills.
+5. **Artisan's Square:** Where Thornar potters and sand artists showcase their skills.
 6. **Guardian Canyons:** Natural fortifications protecting the province's heart.
 7. **Mesa Watchpoints:** Elevated areas serving as lookout points.
-8. **Sand Mirage Library:** Repository of ancient texts, charts, and [[Thornar]] history.
+8. **Sand Mirage Library:** Repository of ancient texts, charts, and Thornar history.
 9. **Fire Essence Temple:** Sacred space dedicated to desert rituals and ceremonies.
-10. **Nomad's Retreat:** Resting area for traveling [[Thornar]], offering shelter and water.
+10. **Nomad's Retreat:** Resting area for traveling Thornar, offering shelter and water.

-The [[Thornar]], with their unwavering determination and innate connection to the desert, have turned the arid Stoneclaw into a fortress of culture, trade, and resilience.
+The Thornar, with their unwavering determination and innate connection to the desert, have turned the arid Stoneclaw into a fortress of culture, trade, and resilience.
 Their presence in Oziria, as steadfast guardians and skilled traders, is felt strongly across the realm.

 ## Shops